nlofgn/cs358-base-image/_readme.txt

   ./docker/run

-If all is well you should see the "cs358-base-image>" prompt.
+If all is well the prompt should change to "cs358-base-image".
+You are now inside a Linux-based system (Ubuntu to be exact); this is a command-line environment, a GUI-based desktop is not available.
+When you are ready to stop working and exit the Linux-based environment, type "exit" and you'll be back in your local PowerShell environment.

 #############################################################################